kayelet/docker-mysql-python/README.md

 1. Mysql container.
 Already contains DATABASE mysql_db and SQL log table SQL_RUN_LOG.
 2. Applicative python container, also allows to send requests to query/act on the SQLs scripts/tables via the Flask app.

+# OS
+This docker cluster has been written and run on Windows 10.

+# project's structure
+app/
+  main.py: runs SQL files on the MYSQL database. app.py: runs the Flask app database.py: contains the Database class with properties and methods run by the main.py script.
+  Dockerfile: builds the mysql_flask_app container
+  requirements: contains list of Python required libraries templates/
+    index.html
+db/
+  init.sql: initializes the mysql_db container by creating database 'mysql_db' and creating SQL_RUN_LOG table.
+sqls/ contains SQL init files
+  sql_run_log_0.sql: in case table is dropped, this file creating it will be the first to run by main.py department_tab_10.sql: example file employee_tab_20.sql: example file department_ins_30.sql: example file docker-compose.yml: creates the docker cluster with the two containers

 # Python-Mysql development Platform
 ## Purpose
 The project provides dev environment allowing the user to run SQL scripts on the (Mysql) database and develop/test/run against it.